Meditation and Mindfulness

-Mindfulness-based therapy has exploded in popularity in recent years, as psychologists have recognized that meditation and mindfulness can be used as not only healthy coping skills, but also as a clinical therapeutic approach.
-While many residential treatment centers offer mindfulness and meditation as part of a weekly schedule, mindfulness and meditation are the foundation of clinical programming at Red Mountain Colorado.
+Mindfulness-based therapy has exploded in popularity in recent years, as mental health providers have recognized that meditation and mindfulness can be used as not only healthy coping skills but also as a clinical therapeutic approach.
+We have been at the forefront of this industry-wide realization for years, as mindfulness and meditation are the foundation of clinical programming at Red Mountain Colorado.

-Meditation and mindfulness are strategies used to help struggling teens become more aware of their emotions, gain insight into their unhealthy coping mechanisms, and learn to live in the present while healing from their past.
+Meditation and mindfulness are strategies used to help struggling teens become more aware of their emotions, gain insight into their unhealthy coping mechanisms, and learn to live in the present and look forward to the future while healing from their past.

 Why Choose a Treatment Center That Offers Meditation and Mindfulness-Based Therapy for Teens?

 Your child is going through something that even they may not realize or understand.
 Stress from bullying or other trauma can overwhelm a child’s mind and body so much so that it leads to impulsivity and other behavioral problems.

 Many teens struggle to understand this body-mind connection.
 Instead, they may become more easily overwhelmed by emotions or focus on uncomfortable physical sensations without connecting it to situations around them.
 Or, they may focus on the concrete details of stressful life events they’ve experienced without considering the impact it’s had on them personally.

 That’s why we do more at Red Mountain Colorado.
 We leverage a highly specialized mindfulness-based approach to treatment of your teenager so that your teen can uncover these underlying stressors, understand them and develop more positive thought patterns and behaviors.
 While other forms of therapy may encourage your teen to challenge these patterns by focusing on how unhealthy they are, mindfulness encourages teens to accept that these patterns have served a purpose and to consider alternate ways to get their needs met.

 Start Your Journey Toward Healing Today